 Storing Irish Soda Bread

-For any bread that is leftover after 2-3 days, I recommend storing it in the freezer, where it will keep fresh for up to 3 months.
-Slice it before freezing, and then take out one or two slices at a time, as you need them.
-Transfer slices straight from the freezer to the toaster or thaw at room temperature.
+For any bread left after 2-3 days, freeze it for up to 3 months.
+Slice it before freezing and take out what you need.
+You can toast slices straight from the freezer or thaw them at room temperature.

 Irish Soda Bread is notoriously crumbly, so cut long slices in half down the middle and then toast the bread first for more stability.